Registry Background Neuromodulation Product Performance

-This registry was initially designed to track performance of Medtronic's implantable targeted drug delivery systems (infusion pumps and catheters).
+This registry was initially designed to track performance of the Medtronic implantable targeted drug delivery systems (infusion pumps and catheters).
 These surgically-placed devices deliver prescribed medication directly to the fluid around the spinal cord for the treatment of chronic pain or severe spasticity.

-In July 2009, Medtronic’s deep brain stimulation systems (deep brain neurostimulators, leads, and extensions) were included in the registry.
+In July 2009, the Medtronic deep brain stimulation systems (deep brain neurostimulators, leads, and extensions) were included in the registry.
 Deep brain stimulation (DBS) uses a surgically implanted neurostimulator to deliver electrical stimulation to targeted areas in the brain.

-In April 2010, Medtronic’s sacral neuromodulation systems (neurostimulator, leads, and extensions) were added to the registry.
+In April 2010, the Medtronic sacral neuromodulation systems (neurostimulators, leads, and extensions) were added to the registry.
 This implantable system sends electrical pulses through a lead to the sacral nerves to modulate the neural activity that influences the behavior of the pelvic floor, lower urinary tract, urinary and anal sphincters, and colon.

 The registry has collected data from centers across the United States, Europe, and South America.
-There have been 64 centers that have contributed data for targeted drug delivery systems, 79 centers for spinal cord stimulation systems, 38 centers for deep brain stimulation, and 20 centers for sacral neuromodulation.
-There are 32, 38, 29, and 10 sites currently active for targeted drug delivery, spinal cord stimulation, deep brain stimulation, and sacral neuromodulation, respectively.
+There have been 71 centers that have contributed data for targeted drug delivery systems, 82 centers for spinal cord stimulation systems, 38 centers for deep brain stimulation, and 20 centers for sacral neuromodulation.
 Each registry center received Institutional Review Board or Medical Ethics Committee approval of the registry protocol and associated Informed Consent Forms (ICF).
 Registry patients signed an ICF prior to enrollment.
 Each registry center followed its standard clinical practice for device system implantation including patient selection, implant methods, and post implant therapy management.
 Centers were activated after receipt of the necessary documentation, completion of training, and approval to access the web-based registry system.